NCAA men's water polo championship: 2020

-2021 Championship
+2021

 The tournament was held at the Spieker Aquatics Center, on the campus of UCLA in Los Angeles.
 California defeated Southern California 13-12 to win the 2021 NCAA water polo national championship.
 It was California's 15th title.
 Nikos Papanikolaou was the MVP of the tournament.

-2022 Championship
+2022

 The national championship was held on December 3-4, 2022 at the Spieker Aquatics Complex on the campus of the University of California, Berkeley, California.
 Cal defeated Southern California for the 2022 title 13–12.